Chapter 18:

 Vagrants of Aeridor Valeria

-There was no mistaking what she’d said.
-I had seen her wipe a bead of drool from her lip as she muttered, “That looks absolutely delicious.”
+There was no room for misinterpretation.
+I had distinctly seen her wipe a bead of saliva from her lip as she breathed the words, “That looks absolutely delicious.”

-My gaze locked with the floating woman's, and Caelus, who was eating beside me, finally asked what was wrong.
-He’d noticed I’d stopped eating to stare at something over my shoulder.
+My gaze remained locked with the floating woman's.
+Caelus, who was eating at my side, finally broke the silence.
+"What's wrong?" he asked, having noticed that I'd stopped eating to stare at the space over my shoulder.

 “Did you hear that?”
 I asked him.